Ada-Developers-Academy/core-unit-3/learning-another-language/our-path.md

 1. Write Hello, World!
 1. Write FizzBuzz
 1. Summarize what we've learned so far
-1. Establish resources
+1. Establish trustworthy resources

 From there, we will make a list of a few major concepts that are unique to JavaScript.

-At the end of these steps, we should have enough knowledge of JavaScript that lets us feel comfortable playing around with the language.
+At the end of these steps, we should have enough knowledge of JavaScript to let us feel comfortable playing around with the language.

 ### Write Hello, World!